nexiles/nexiles-documentation-project/docs/use-cases/UC007-developer-delete-documentation.rst

 Rationale
 =========

-A developer has to delete documentation that is no longer needed or has to be replaced.
+A developer must be able to delete documentation that is no longer needed or has to be replaced.
 This can be done with the documentation management interface of the web service.

 Preconditions
 =============